What Are Lay Summaries?

 With evolving regulations and an increasing focus on transparency, many organizations are working on developing Plain Language Summaries (PLS), which makes lay summaries translations an essential medical communications asset for stakeholders conducting clinical trials.
 Sponsors are now required to report clinical trial results in the EU, and as the world deals with the COVID-19 and other pandemics, transparency and the need to simplify trial outcomes into simple, comprehensible language has become even more important.

-Well-crafted lay summaries build trust in the patient population and increase public interest as well.
+Well-crafted lay summaries build trust with the patient population and increase public interest as well.
 Communicating complex scientific information in simple lay language while ensuring compliance requires expertise and unique skill sets.
-Documents need to non-promotional and factual, and need to incorporate principles of health literacy, numeracy, and cultural literacy.
+Documents need to be non-promotional and factual, and need to incorporate principles of health literacy, numeracy, and cultural literacy.
 The authoring of lay summaries also requires a deep understanding of regulatory requirements so as to ensure compliance.
 Linguistic skills are required to be able to adapt content and style to populations from different cultures.
 Visual imagery is another critical component for a lay summary, as a picture may often communicate more than words alone.

 In Europe, lay summaries also need to be translated into all European languages in the countries where the trial is being conducted.
 The use of native, in-country linguist ensures the effective localization of content, addressing cultural nuances and sensitivities.

 - Experts that can contribute to PLS Strategy

 - Experts that can help with the development of templates and SOPs

 - Writers with experience in authoring Lay Summaries